gulls-microlensing/gulls-planets/README.md

 * `inc (deg)` – Signed inclination (deg) from an isotropic distribution.
 * `p (deg)` – Orbital phase (deg) uniform in [0, 360).
 * `comp (0=planet,1=starbd)` – (Only in SUMI composite script) segment identifier.

+The sensitivity-map (sensmap) outputs omit headers by default to match the Perl format and always use space-delimited columns.

 ## Usage